jubicoy/docker-nginx/README.md

-# Nginx on Jessie
+# Nginx on Stretch

-This repo contains Dockerfiles and resources for Debian Jessie Backports Nginx flavors.
+Nginx for Openshift.
+Lax permissions, NSS wrapper and all that.